hyperionxt/social-network-API/README.md

 1. install mongodb from the official page(in case you went local)

+ 1.5. otherwise go to src/db.js and modify the mongodb connection to work  with mognodb Atlas

-2. type `` npm i `` from the root path to get all dependencies from packge.json:
+3. type `` npm i `` from the root path to get all dependencies from packge.json:

-3. enviroments variables
+4. enviroments variables

       create a .env file in the root path and inside define 4 variables: